oras-project/oras/docs/proposals/diagnose-experience.md

 - **Status output**: such as progress information, progress bar in pulling or pushing files.
 - **Metadata output**: showing what has been pulled (e.g. filename, digest, etc.) in specified format, such as JSON, text.
-- **Content output**: it is to output the raw data obtained from the remote registry server or file system, such as the pulled artifact content save as a file.
+- **Content output**: it is to output the raw data obtained from the remote registry server or file system, such as the pulled artifact content saved as a file.
 - **Error output**: error message are expected to be helpful to troubleshoot where the user has done something wrong and the program is guiding them in the right direction.

 The target users of these types of output are general users.